samhippo/mpv-scripts/README.md

 ```

 # load-dir-auto.lua
-Automatically adds files from the current directory to the playlist.
-The file types can be edited in the script as necessary.
+Automatically adds files from the current directory (not recursive) to the playlist.
+Files are sorted by filename in ascending order.
+File types can be edited in the script.
+Script only runs once per mpv instance.
 #### Installation
 1. Copy [load-dir-auto.lua](load-dir-auto.lua) to your mpv scripts directory.
 #### Usage